syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 ## Add Chart Title

 You need to add a title to the chart to provide quick information to the user about the data being plotted in the chart.
-You can add it by using the *text* option of **title**.
+You can add it by using the [text](../api/ejchart#members:title-text) option of [title](../api/ejchart#members:title).

 {% highlight js %}